salms358/Gainz-By-Salmz/README.md

       Responsinator - Used to verify responsiveness of website on different devices.

-      Balsamiq - Used to generate Wireframe images.
+      Balsamiq - Wireframe images.

-      Chrome Dev Tools - Used for overall development and tweaking, including testing responsiveness and performance.
+      Chrome Developer Tools - Used for overall development and tweaking, including testing responsiveness and performance.

       Font Awesome - Social Media icons in footer.

-      GitHub - Used for version control and hosting.
-      Google Fonts - Used to import and alter fonts on the page.
+      Google Fonts - Used to import fonts on the website.

+      Wiki How- Exercise descriptions

+ # Credits
+     -My Mentor Antonio

+     -W3 schools

+     -Stack Overflow

+     - Alison O Keefes Mind website example

+     - Wiki How for describing how to perform exercises step by step

+## Media
+Hero-image: Wallpaper Cave